thomaskywalker/TxGo/README.md

 5. Finish the configs
 6. Run analysis
 7. Wait and see the results

-## What it does

-1. Differential expression
-2. PCA & Heatmap
-3. Volcano & MA plot
-4. GSEA (GO, KEGG, Hallmark) analysis and visualisation

 ## Input files (put in `data/`)
 1. **`genes.readcount.mRNA.csv`** rows = Ensembl IDs • columns = sample IDs